Farlington, Hampshire: Notable people

-Notable persons connected to Farlington include Thomas Pounde (29 May 1539 – 5 March 1614), an English Jesuit lay brother.
+Notable persons connected to Farlington include:

+Thomas Pounde (29 May 1539 – 5 March 1614), an English Jesuit lay brother.
 After some thirty years spent in Elizabethan prisons for his Catholic faith, he is said to have died in the same room of the family house where he was born.
-In the late 16th century, the house, known as Belmont, was notorious as a safe house for recusants.
-An early 20th-century historian thought "The present [1905] Belmont Castle, on Portsdown Hill, [was] probably built on or near the site of the old house.
 However, recent archaeological proceedings indicate the house may have been in Farlington.

 Thomas Atkinson, a warrant officer in the Royal Navy who served as master under Nelson and later as first master of HMNB Portsmouth is buried in Farlington, along with other members of his immediate family.
 Rear Admiral John Hayes, who served in the French Revolutionary and Napoleonic Wars is also buried in Farlington.

-The former Lord Mayor of Portsmouth (2017-2018) Ken Ellcome was a councillor and resident of Farlington until 2019.

 Southampton F.C. team captain and England national football team player James Ward-Prowse was born and grew up in Farlington.
-He played for the local Farlington youth football team, East Lodge, before joining the Southampton youth set-up.

 Multiple Olympian and Olympic champion Jim Fox lived on First Avenue, Farlington when he won the Olympic gold medal for Modern Pentathlon at the 1976 Summer Olympics.